atlas-computing-org/bignum/README.md

 ## Correspondence with s2n-bignum

-Each Lean file documents its correspondence with the original HOL Light source:
+Each Lean file documents its correspondence with the original HOL Light source.
+The structure mirrors s2n-bignum's organization by
+architecture:

 ### Core Infrastructure